 What is a typical day like?

-Most days, scholars will be busy with programming from 8:00 a.m. until 5:00 p.m., and will spend weekday evenings working in teams, studying independently, or taking in the sights of Chicago.
+Most days, scholars will be busy with coursework and programming from 8:00 a.m. until 5:00 p.m., and will spend weekday evenings working in teams, studying independently, or taking in the sights of Chicago.

 What companies have students visited in the past?

 Our company visits have included Goldman Sachs, Bain, Deloitte Consulting, RW Baird, Wrigley, Cara, Morningstar, Kraft, United Airlines, Boston Consulting Group, Abbott Laboratories, Grubhub, Sears Holding, and Hyatt International.